TRS-80 Color Computer: SAM

 The SAM was designed to replace numerous small LS/TTL chips into one integrated package.
 Its main purpose is to control the DRAM but, as outlined above, it integrates several other functions as well.
-It is connected to a crystal at 4 times the television colorburst frequency (14.31818 MHz for NTSC countries).
+It is connected to a crystal at 4 times the television color burst frequency (14.31818 MHz for NTSC countries).
 This is divided by 4 internally and is fed to the VDG for its own internal timing (3.579545 MHz for NTSC).
 The SAM also divides the master clock by 16 (or 8 in certain cases) for the two phase MPU clock; in NTSC this is 0.89 MHz (or 1.8 MHz if divided by 8).

 Switching the SAM into 1.8 MHz operation gives the CPU the time ordinarily used by the VDG and refresh.
 As such, the display shows garbage; this mode was seldom used.
 However, an unusual mode available by the SAM is called the Address Dependent mode, where ROM reads (since they do not use the DRAM) occur at 1.8 MHz but regular RAM access occurs at 0.89 MHz.
 In effect, since the BASIC interpreter runs from ROM, putting the machine in this mode would nearly double the performance of a BASIC program while maintaining video display and DRAM refresh.
 Of course, this would throw off the software timing loops and I/O operations would be affected.
 Despite this, however, the "high speed POKE" was used by many CoCo BASIC programs even though it overclocked the hardware in the CoCo, which was only rated for 1 MHz operation.